We love having unique, colorful, and seasonal veggies around. Look what I found today! This beautiful and Colorful Broccoli and Cauliflowers!

 Broccoli was first used as medicine.
 People boiled broccoli and drank it for lung diseases, fevers, and lichen disease.
-Today broccoli is still used as medicine but not so frequently because broccoli has a lot of calories and people want to avoid gaining weight.
+Today broccoli is still used as medicine but not so frequently because broccoli has many calories and people want to avoid gaining weight.

 How is broccoli cultivated?

-how does broccoli grow? broccoli grows by planting the broccoli seed into the ground where there is enough sunlight and water for growth. broccoli plants are green because of the chlorophyl inside broccoli. broccoli is one of the healthiest veggies to eat because broccoli has lots of vitamins and nutrients.
+how does broccoli grow? broccoli grows by planting the broccoli seed into the ground with enough sunlight and water for growth. broccoli plants are green because of the chlorophyll inside broccoli. broccoli is one of the healthiest veggies to eat because broccoli has lots of vitamins and nutrients.

 Which is healthier – Steaming or Boiling Broccoli and Cauliflowers